Homemade for the Holidays – Winter Roasted Beet Salad

 Find more Homemade for the Holidays here.

 Amy is a wife, mother of two and a maker.
 Making is her thing whether it is food, DIYs or photos of her children.
-Follow Amy on Facebook, Instagram, Pinterest, Bloglovin and Twitter to keep up with the latest from this heart of mine.
+Follow Amy on Facebook, Instagram, Pinterest, Bloglovin, Twitter, and through her once-a-month newsletter to keep up with the latest from this heart of mine.